owhite/brushless_gimbal_motor/README.md

 There are several set up guides for using the controller, one example is [here](http://www.itsqv.com/QVM/index.php?title=How_To_-_Martinez_Brushless_Gimbal_Controller_Set-Up).
 I have also seen several outdated pdfs.

 There are also multiple locations of the orginal files for the board schematic, which made for free program, [Eagle software](http://www.autodesk.com/products/eagle/overview).
-I have a copy of the martinez eagle file at [this repo](https://github.com/owhite/brushless_gimbal_motor/docs/martinez.sch), and [this](https://github.com/owhite/brushless_gimbal_motor/docs/martinez.png) is a bitmap of that schematic.
+I have a copy of the martinez eagle file in docs, there is also a bitmap and PDF of that schematic.

 ## Okay suppose I have a gimbal controller and I want to load firmware on to it.